DA4Event: towards bridging the Sim-to-Real Gap for Event Cameras using Domain Adaptation: Related Works

 \subsection{Unsupervised Domain Adaptation (UDA)}

 The goal of UDA is reducing the domain shift between a labeled source domain and an unlabeled target one.
-UDA approaches can be categorized according to their adaptation strategy.
+Methods can be categorized according to their adaptation strategy.
 For instance, \textit{Discrepancy-based} methods explicitly minimize a distance metric among source and target distributions~\cite{da-afnxu2019larger, da-mcdsaito2018maximum, da-mmdlong2015learning}.
-Alternatively, \textit{adversarial-based} methods~\cite{da-adv-deng2019cluster, da-adv-tang2020discriminative} promote domain-invariant features either with adversarial losses or leveraging a gradient reversal layer (GRL)~\cite{grl-pmlr-v37-ganin15}.
-Another possibility is to use self-supervised \textit{pretext tasks}~\cite{9133308, Xu_2019, carlucci2019domain,DBLP:journals/corr/BousmalisTSKE16}, whose loss acts as an adaptation regularizer of the main loss while it is solved during training on both source and target domains simultaneously.
-Finally, other works exploit batch normalization layers, to align source and target statistics~\cite{ada-bn, DBLP:conf/iclr/LiWS0H17, da-bnchang2019domain}, and \textit{generative-based} methods, to perform style-transfer directly on input data~\cite{da-cycle-gong2019dlow, da-cycle-hoffman2018cycada}.
+Alternatively, \textit{adversarial-based} methods~\cite{da-adv-deng2019cluster, da-adv-tang2020discriminative} promote domain-invariant features either leveraging adversarial losses or a gradient reversal layer (GRL)~\cite{grl-pmlr-v37-ganin15}.
+Another possibility is to use self-supervised \textit{pretext tasks}~\cite{loghmani2020unsupervised, Xu_2019, carlucci2019domain,DBLP:journals/corr/BousmalisTSKE16}, whose losses act as an adaptation regularizer of the main loss.
+Some of the above mentioned methods tackle the problem of \textit{Synth-to-Real} transfer for object classification tasks \cite{loghmani2020unsupervised,da-afnxu2019larger,grl-pmlr-v37-ganin15}, intended as the domain shift between RGB images rendered through simulation \cite{blender2018} and real RGB ones.
+More in general, the \textit{Synth-to-Real} transfer has been highly investigated in the semantic segmentation field.
+In order to address the domain shift between datasets making use of synthetic street view images \cite{ros2016synthia,richter2016playing,alberti2020idda} and real ones \cite{cordts2016cityscapes}, various \textit{adversarial-based} approaches \cite{hoffman2016fcns,tsai2018learning,vu2019advent,hoffman2018cycada} have been proposed in this field which overcome the synth-to-real shift by proposing unsupervised adversarial approaches at pixel-level.

-All these methods are limited to operate with data characterized by a single modality, and very few works explicitly addressed multimodal domain adaptation (MDA), mostly applying existing single-modal DA methods and often ignoring the relationship between the modalities.
-For instance, Wang et \textit{al.}~\cite{DBLP:journals/corr/abs-1903-01212} applied a standard adversarial domain adaptation strategy on RGB and depth data (RGB-D), while Li \textit{et al.}~\cite{10.1016/j.sigpro.2016.07.018} proposed to exploit the correlation between source RGB and depth images and the mismatch between domains to learn from RGB-D source data and label RGB-only target data.
-A different approach was proposed by Longhmani \textit{et al.}~\cite{9133308}, which introduced a novel self-supervised pretext task based on relative geometric transformations between modalities.
+The research in the multi-modal field started from simple applications of existing single-modal DA methods \cite{DBLP:journals/corr/abs-1903-01212,10.1016/j.sigpro.2016.07.018}, and is now moving to more mature approaches which specifically exploit the multi-modal nature of data \cite{loghmani2020unsupervised}.